 If you like to bake your own bread or buy whole loaves, consider adding a ceramic bread knife to your kitchen knife set.
 (See the stylish Kikusumi Serrated Bread Knife here).

-What Cutting Board is Best for Ceramic Knives
+What Cutting Board is Best for Ceramic Knives?

 Use only wood, bamboo, silicone or plastic (not stone or glass) cutting boards and never scrape the ceramic blade across the boards.
 Avoid situations where you are likely to drop or throw the knives around as this could cause them to break.

-How Else to Care for Ceramic Knives
+More Ways to Care for Ceramic Knives

 Your investment is worth taking care of.